2022-2026 NIDA Strategic Plan

 Train the Next Generation of Scientists

 NIDA is committed to educating and inspiring the next generation of researchers.
-NIDA training programs are designed to cultivate and retain a diverse workforce capable of advancing all aspects of addiction science, capitalizing on scientific breakthroughs, and meeting emergent public health needs.
-NIDA’s innovative training programs, which are designed to attract scientists at all stages of the career continuum, include the NIDA Summer Research Internship Program for students at an early career stage; the NIH and NIDA diversity supplement program for postbaccalaureate and graduate students, postdoctoral fellows, and investigators from underrepresented backgrounds; and the NIDA Diversity Scholars Network Program for postdoctoral, early-stage, and new investigators.
-NIDA’s Intramural Research Program (IRP) also has programs to support and train post-baccalaureate and postdoctoral fellows from all backgrounds.
+NIDA extramural research training programs are designed to cultivate and retain a research workforce capable of advancing all aspects of addiction science, capitalizing on scientific breakthroughs, and meeting emergent public health needs.
+NIDA’s Intramural Research Program (IRP) has programs to support and train post-baccalaureate and postdoctoral fellows from all backgrounds.
 We also provide resources and training through the NIDAMED Initiative to help health care providers care for people with, and at risk for, SUDs.
-NIDA will continue to implement innovative approaches to attract and retain scientists and clinicians, including those from underrepresented backgrounds, who can meet future challenges in addiction research.
+NIDA will continue to implement innovative approaches to attract and retain scientists and clinicians who can meet future challenges in addiction research.

 Identify and Develop Approaches to Reduce Health Disparities